datafolklabs/cement/doc/source/features.rst

 Features
 ========

-Cement2 Core features include (but are not limited to):
+Cement Core features include (but are not limited to):

     * Core pieces of the framework are customizable via handlers/interfaces
     * Extension handler interface to easily extend framework functionality